srkuleo/noteset/README.md

 ## Future updates and plans:

-- _Finish Ui inside preview dialog.
-See potential solutions for the remove exercise modal animation on exit._

-- _Handle and display zod parse errors inside the edit form, fix an error with exercises not being provided while editing.
-Add toast notification for editting workout.
+- _Handle and display zod parse errors inside the edit form.
 Complete UI and logic for whole edit page._

 - _Set up own auth flow with Lucia 3.0._